 Doorbells, also Called Door Chimes, are Simple to Fix; Check the Button, Transformer, and Buzzer

 Troubleshooting and repairing a doorbell is rather simple but its far from intuitive.
 Youll need to follow a few basic steps and have a few basic tools handy.
-Although models vary, this article explains how to work on a basic, generic model.
+Although models vary, this article explains how to work on a basic, generic model; fancier ones like the Ring Video Doorbell Pro are beyond the scope of this tutorial.
 Here are the tools youll need:

 - Rubbing alcohol